 The aesthetically ideal chin position for a woman based on a line that touches both the upper and lower lips and the tip of the chin

 It is possible to change the position of the chin by either moving one’s own bone or by inserting an artificial implant.
 There is a general principle in plastic surgery, however, that states that a patient’s own tissue should be used whenever possible.
 In the case of chin surgery, it is almost always possible to use a patient’s own tissue.
 This allows the surgeon to permanently move the chin in 3 different directions.
 Chin implants are not the preferred method of changing the chin position due to the lifetime risk of implant infection, malposition and exposure.
 Procedures that change the position of one’s own bone either significantly reduce or eliminate these risks.
-As a result, Dr. Morin does not use chin implants.
+As a result, Dr. Morin does not use chin implants on his NYC and NJ patients.
 He only performs chin procedures that use a patient’s own tissue.

 Sliding Genioplasty – A sliding advancement genioplasty involves the use of a saw to cut the lowest part of the chin bone.
 Once the bone is cut, it is advanced forward the correct number of millimeters in order to correct the facial profile.
 Once in the correct position, a titanium plate and screws are used to rigidly fixation the bone in it’s new position.
 All incisions are made inside of the mouth, therefore, there are no scars on the skin from this procedure.